 Welcome to my website

 There are at least four published authors named Anne Bishop.
 I am not the one who writes fantasy fiction, nor the cookbook author, nor the one who writes nursing textbooks.
 I am the one who wrote Becoming an Ally.
 I made my living for more than forty years doing adult education and community development.
 My writing has always been something I do on the side, sometimes for fun, but most of my books grew out of my work and then circled back to become part of it.
-Most of my writing has been non-fiction, but this year a long time dream has come true with the publication of my first novel, Under the Bridge.
+Most of my writing has been non-fiction, but in 2019 a long time dream came true with the publication of my first novel, Under the Bridge.
 Thank you for visiting.
 I hope you will be inspired to read the books.

 Under the Bridge

 “There are people who break open and make a new, bigger, self.
 But some of us are … brittle.”

 When stress causes an old trauma to surface, Lucy, a longtime community organizer, teacher and anti- poverty activist, loses control of her life.
 On probation and living on the streets of Halifax’s North End, all she has left is friends.
 Faithful friends like Judith, her lawyer, who is helping her take back her life.
 Lucy begins to regularly sneak into Judith’s basement to take refuge from the cold, but Lucy’s presence in the house betrays their friendship, and she uncovers mysteries from Judith’s past.
 As events draw their lives closer, Lucy and Judith are forced to face the toll taken by their secrets.
 Each of them must choose between confronting past pain or remaining broken.